Singapore Watch Fair, A Timeless Journey.

 Photo credits: Marcus, Christie’s

 One of the world’s most famous and complicated watches ever made in the history of horology is The Navigator’s Watch by J.W.
 Benson, circa 1900.
 This double dialled open face desk clock, Supercomplication, was one of the greatest English watches in the mid 20th century.
-‘Complication’ in horological term refers to any function on a watch that performs beyond telling just time, and the Navigator’s watch has over 10 different complications.
-Such as, date; world city indication of 63 cities; zodiac indication; sunrise/sunset indications; equation of time (which gives information about the equinoxes of spring and autumn, as well as the solstices of summer and winter).
+‘Complication’ in horological term refers to any function on a watch that performs beyond telling just time.
+The Navigator’s watch has over 10 different complications.
+Such as: date, world city indication of 63 cities, zodiac indication, sunrise/sunset indications, and equation of time (which gives information about the equinoxes of spring and autumn, as well as the solstices of summer and winter).

-However, what sets it apart was the rarest of complications – the celestial sky chart – a rotating planisphere of the heavenly bodies showing the appearance of the night sky at the time indicated on the dial.
-Not forgetting, another extremely rare phenomenon of triple-split-seconds chronograph function with 60-minute register.
+What sets it apart was the rarest of complications; celestial sky chart.
+It is a rotating planisphere of the heavenly bodies showing the appearance of the night sky at the time indicated on the dial.
+Additionally, another extremely rare phenomenon of triple-split-seconds chronograph function with 60-minute register.
 This feature is made for timing three events simultaneously.
-Only one or two other pocket watches had such feature.
-Yet, they weren’t entirely unique without having a ridiculous number of complications in one body like The Navigator’s.
+Only one or two other pocket watches shared this feature.
+However, they weren’t entirely unique without having a ridiculous number of complications in one body like The Navigator’s.

 Watch Artistry: Legacy to Innovation